 OK, that’s harsh.
 But don’t feel obliged to run out and purchase an entirely new wardrobe.
 The transition from casual to business casual is a bit easier to do than the transition from casual to corporate or vice versa.
 As I mentioned above, much of what you already own may be ideal for the outfits you now need to assemble and wear.
 As you peruse inspirational images, you may land upon a few key pieces that you’ll definitely need to acquire, but before you go on a bona-fide spree give yourself some time to live inside your new look.
 This will help you pinpoint items that will be truly useful.
 Even if you keep garment purchasing to a minimum at first, you’ll probably want to …

 Invest in comfortable, quality pumps AND flats

 Jenn asked for shoe advice, so here’s my main thought: Pumps are generally perceived to be dressier than flats, but most women cannot and will not wear pumps all day every day for a job that requires lots of standing.
 So pick up a quality, comfy pair of pumps … and a quality, comfy pair of flats.
-I recommend the Tsubo Dufay to virtually all of my clients plus everyone who asks for good, comfy pumps.
-It’s classic without being showy, it’s sturdy, and the style goes with everything.
-For flats, try Naturalizer or Clarks.
+I recommend Clarks to virtually all of my clients plus everyone who asks for good, comfy pumps.
+They’re classic without being showy, they’re sturdy, and the styles the company puts out generally go with everything.
+For flats, try Naturalizer or Born.
 Buy versatile neutrals – black, cognac, and gray are all good bets – so these shoes can work with a variety of outfits.